SophieSnoww/Zenith/docs/zenith-collective/members/sylas.md

 - Vintage/niche tech nerd
 - Data corruption enthusiast

-Sylas is a grey/black mantled beast. // TODO
+Sylas is a grey/black mantled beast.
+He's very interested in anything niche related to tech, and gets very focused on the minutiae of how things work, so he can mess with them.
+He's outoging and friendly, and will happily talk your ear off about anything he's interested in.
+He enjoys technical computing and fiddling with computer hardware to produce interesting results.

 ## Aesthetics and Inspiration